top of page

 In this climate of heightened enforcement, preparation and awareness are key.
 Here’s how immigrants can safeguard themselves:

-Immigrants must familiarize themselves with the provisions of the Laken Riley Act and understand how it could impact them.
-Awareness of the types of offenses that could lead to detention is essential for mitigating risks.
+Immigrants must familiarize themselves with the provisions of the Laken Riley Act.
+Understanding how it could impact them is essential.
+Awareness of the offenses that could lead to detention is crucial for mitigating risks.

 Avoid any situation that could lead to arrests or accusations of misconduct.
-Even minor infractions can now trigger detention and deportation proceedings.
+Consider this: even minor infractions can now trigger detention and deportation proceedings.
+Staying vigilant is vital.

 Develop an emergency plan that includes keeping all essential documents—such as identification, immigration paperwork, and legal records—organized and accessible.
 Identify trusted family members or friends who can act on your behalf in case of detention.